indygreg/PyOxidizer/tugger/docs/tugger_wix.rst

    for invoking ``candle.exe`` and ``light.exe``.

 ``WiXSimpleMSIBuilder``
-   The ``WiXSimpleMSIBuilder`` Rust struct and :ref:`tugger_starlark_type_wix_msi_builder` Starlark type provide a high-level interface for generating an MSI based installer with common features.
+   The ``WiXSimpleMSIBuilder`` Rust struct and :py:class:`WiXMSIBuilder` Starlark type provide a high-level interface for generating an MSI based installer with common features.
 It enables you to generate a ``.wxs`` file by providing a few parameters, without having to know WiX XML.

    A ``WiXSimpleMSIBuilder`` ultimately is converted to a ``WiXInstallerBuilder``.